| At a Glance | |

 Users of GLP-1 drugs often hit a "wall" around months 3-6.
 Weight loss stalls.
 Energy crashes.
 The medication seems to stop working.

-Retatrutide mobilizes stored fat aggressively through its triple-receptor mechanism.
-That fat needs to be converted to ATP through beta-oxidation—the pathway that breaks fat into usable energy.
-Every step of beta-oxidation requires NAD+.
+Retatrutide mobilizes stored fat through its triple-receptor mechanism.
+That fat still has to be converted to ATP through beta-oxidation—the pathway that breaks fat into usable energy.
+Beta-oxidation repeatedly uses NAD+ as an electron carrier.

 The depletion spiral: